-3. Connect the power adapter to the Power port, and then plug the power adapter into a power outlet.
+3. Connect the power adapter to the Power port, plug the power adapter into a power outlet, and press the Gateway's power button.

-The Power LED on the front panel will light up green as soon as the power adapter is connected properly.
-The Power LED will flash for a few seconds, and then it will be solidly lit when the self-test is complete.
+The Power LED on the front panel will light up red as soon as the Gateway is turned on.
+The Power LED will next flash green for a few seconds, and then it will be solidly lit when the self-test is complete.
 If the LED flashes for one minute or longer, see "Appendix A: Troubleshooting."